vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-health-and-prosperity.md

 Some people fear there will not be enough credit available when we change to a common wealth money system.
 However, in a stable and sustainable economy, there will always be savers who want to invest, providing credit for others.
-Coupled with individual savings, the recy- cling of loan repayments in a commonwealth money system will be sufficient to fund business lending and a non-inflationary level of mort- gage and consumer lending.
+Coupled with individual savings, the recycling of loan repayments in a commonwealth money system will be sufficient to fund business lending and a non-inflationary level of mortgage and consumer lending.

 As the government ceases to be the biggest borrower in the nation, this too frees enormous sums for others on Main Street to borrow.